voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Liquid democracy is a 21st-century innovation for democratic decision making.
 It blends the best of direct and representative systems into an authentic and practical combination.

-Direct democracy means everyone can vote on every piece of legislation.
-It’s a true “government by the people”, as Lincoln spoke of, where everyone's voice is equal.
+Direct democracy is when everyone can vote on every piece of legislation.
+It’s Lincoln's “government by the people”, where everyone's voice is equal.

 ![](/assets/article_images/2016-09-21-what-is-liquid-democracy/crowd-raises-hands-photo.png)